stla/ratioOfQsprays/README.md

 2*roq + (x2 + x3)/x1
 ## [ 4*x^3 + 2*x.y.z + 4*x.y + 4*x.z - 3*y.z + y - 3*z^2 + z ]  %//%  [ 4*x^2 - 3*x.z + x ]
 ```

+You don’t like my quotient bar `%//%`?
+Be patient, we will see how to
+change it later.
+I adopted this large quotient bar because it is more
+easy to find it than a single slash `/` in a long `ratioOfQsprays`.

 Rational numbers and `qspray` polynomials are coercable to
 `ratioOfQsprays` objects, and then you can also perform arithmetic